Papua New Guinea amends oil, gas, mining laws to boost revenue

 "The move may signal the PNG government's resolve to maintain a tough approach to fiscal terms negotiations," Kavonic said in a note.

-Exxon's partner in PNG, Oil Search OSH.AX, said it assumed the legislation was designed to clarify the government's intentions.
+A spokesman for Exxon's partner in PNG, Oil Search OSH.AX, said it remained "confident that the PNG government is fully supportive of LNG expansion and the oil and gas industry as a whole".

-"We remain confident that the PNG government is fully supportive of LNG expansion and the oil and gas industry as a whole," an Oil Search spokesman said.
+The mining law changes deal with the government's rights to take back tenements where a lease has lapsed or been cancelled.

-The delays on multibillion dollar investments come as PNG struggles with a huge budget deficit which led it to seek a $364 million emergency loan from the International Monetary Fund, obtained this week.
+That follows the government's refusal to extend an expired lease over the Porgera gold mine, mainly owned by a joint venture of Barrick Gold Corp ABX.TO and China's Zijin Mining Group 601899.SS.

 ($1 = 1.4426 Australian dollars)